Artist Department Intern

-- Passion about music and the arts a plus.
+- Passion about music and the arts is a plus.

 This internship is sponsored by the Los Angeles County Board of Supervisors through the Los Angeles County Arts Commission.
 132 undergraduate interns will participate in the program this year at 119 performing, presenting, and literary nonprofit arts organizations and municipal arts agencies throughout LA County.
 In addition to their full-time 10 week paid internship, interns will participate in educational events as part of the program, which is funded by the Getty Foundation.
 The educational events are designed to provide interns with a broader perspective of the vibrant arts and cultural landscape of the County.
 For additional information on the Los Angeles County Arts Commission, the Arts Internship Program, and for a complete list of all the internships offered this summer, visit the Arts Commission website at www.lacountyarts.org.

 Please email resume and cover letter to Human Resources at email@example.com with the subject line: Artist Department Intern.